amphetamarina/mailogy/README.md

     git clone http://github.com/granawkins/mailogy
     ```

-2. Install the required dependencies with pip:
+2. Install the required dependencies with uv:

     ```
-    pip install -r requirements.txt
+    uv install
     ```

 3. To process your `.mbox` file, run the program using the following command:

    ```
-   python -m mailogy path_to_your_mbox_file.mbox
+   uv -m mailogy path_to_your_mbox_file.mbox
    ```

    Replace `path_to_your_mbox_file.mbox` with the actual path to your `.mbox` file.